Skip to content

 dhi vs fue harvesting

-Dr. Utkan harvesting hair grafts from the donor site.
+Dr. Utkan is harvesting hair grafts from the donor site.

 Post-Surgery Care